OpenSaucedHub/advanced-git-sync/docs/README.md

 When releases point to commits that don't exist in the target repository:

-**📦 Historical Releases**: Skipped by default to maintain integrity
+**Historical Releases**: Skipped by default to maintain integrity

-**🏷️ Latest Release**: Gets special treatment - points to the latest commit in target repository
+**Latest Release**: Gets special treatment - points to the latest commit in target repository

 This ensures users always have access to the current version, even when commit histories diverge.